KumareshBabuNS/cfsmaug/README.md

 You should use uaac to create an admin user instead of use the admin user from your install, so that you can rotate passwords.

+# THE BELOW DOC IS LEGACY AND CAN BE IGNORED